mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Making Decisions About Your Fertility
 Your cancer treatment will affect your fertility.
 It is likely that you will not be able to conceive a child naturally after high-dose chemotherapy.

-In some cases it's possible to take  steps to preserve your fertility before you undergo treatment.
+In some cases, it's possible to take  steps to preserve your fertility before you undergo treatment.
 Women can bank eggs or embryos and men can bank sperm.
 These steps may allow you to conceive in the future.
-If you have received chemotherapy in the past, there is a risk that your sperm or eggs have already been damaged and so preserving your fertility may not be an option.
+If you have received chemotherapy in the past, there is a risk that your sperm or eggs have already been damaged so preserving your fertility may not be an option.

 We have summarized the most common steps that people take to preserve their fertility before undergoing a stem cell transplant.
 If you want to learn more about fertility preservation options and other ways you might build a family after your transplant, ask your doctor or nurse for a referral to a fertility expert.

 ##### Options for men
 Men can freeze sperm before treatment.
 The first step is to schedule an appointment at a sperm bank, where you will masturbate and collect your ejaculated fluid in a sterile cup.

 The sperm bank will analyze the specimen to be sure there are healthy sperm to freeze.
 The semen is then placed in vials and frozen.
 It can be stored for as long as you want, even for many years.
-We recommend that men collect three separate specimens if possible, abstaining from sex for 2 to 5 days before the first collection and between the other collections.
+We recommend that men collect 3 separate specimens if possible, abstaining from sex for 2 to 5 days before the first collection and between the other collections.

-For more information please read the guides *Sperm Banking* and *Cancer and Fertility: Information for Men* included at the back of this guide.
+For more information, please read the guides *Sperm Banking* and *Cancer and Fertility: Information for Men* included at the back of this guide.
 These guides are also available online:

 * [Sperm Banking http://www2.mskcc.org/patient_education/_assets/downloads-english/899.pdf](http://www2.mskcc.org/patient_education/_assets/downloads-english/899.pdf)
 * [Cancer and Fertility: Information for Men http://www2.mskcc.org/patient_education/_assets/downloads-english/713.pdf](http://www2.mskcc.org/patient_education/_assets/downloads-english/713.pdf)